Londrina: Economy

+Policy

+According to the 1988 Constitution, Londrina is located in a presidential federal republic.
+It was inspired by the American model; however, the Brazilian legal system follows the Roman-Germanic tradition of positive law.
+Municipal administration is governed by the executive and legislative branches.

+The mayor elected in the 2012 Brazilian municipal elections to serve from 2013 to 2016 was Alexandre Kireeff of the Social Democratic Party (PSD).
+In the 2016 municipal elections, Marcelo Belinati of the Progressive Party (PP) was elected, and he was reelected in the 2020 municipal elections.
+In the 2024 municipal elections, Tiago Amaral of the Social Democratic Party (PSD) was elected.

+The legislative branch of the city of Londrina is constituted by the City Council, composed of 19 councilors elected for four-year terms (in accordance with the provisions of Article 29 of the Constitution).

 Health

 Londrina is served by both universal health care system, through the Sistema Único de Saúde (SUS) and by many private health care facilities.
 The municipality has 133 SUS health facilities, such as hospitals, local clinics and nurseries.
 Despite ample access to healthcare, infant mortality rate are relatively high, with 10.68 deaths per one thousand births as of 2017.

 Education

 Portuguese is the official national language, and thus the primary language taught in schools.
 But English and Spanish are part of the official high school curriculum.
 As of 2010, the rate of formal schooling is 97.3% between the age of 6 and 14 years old.
 The basic education system has 65.065 enrolled and the middle/high school system has 18,140 students as of 2018.